eduvpn/documentation/ACL.md

-# ACL
+# Access Control

-The VPN service supports access control.
+The VPN service supports access control, i.e. authorization.
 You can:

 1. Restrict who has access to the server;
 2. Restrict who has access to certain VPN profiles;